GoDenisGo/GoDenisGo/README.md

 - 👋 Hello, I’m @GoDenisGo, but you can call me Denis!
-- 👀 I’m interested in fun projects as well as serious applications, too.
+- 👀 I’m interested in a variety of projects.
 - 🌱 I’m currently studying in my 2nd year of University and hoping for a tech placement.
 - 💞️ I’m looking to collaborate on any project.
 - 📫 Reach me on Github, or email officialdeniskras@gmail.com